Millions of masks stockpiled in Canada's Ontario expired before coronavirus hit

 If some expired respirators are still in storage, they may still be usable.
 In 2017, the CDC tested stockpiled masks and found many models continued to perform effectively years after their expiration.

-It also said it was aware that supplies contained in the stockpiles of many other health organizations had expired.
+It also said it was aware that supplies contained in the stockpiles of many other health organisations had expired.
 It made no mention of the province's own stockpile.

 Asked during a news conference on Friday how many masks the federal government possesses, Tam declined to say, adding that key medical supplies like N95 masks are a provincial responsibility rather than a federal one, though the federal government can coordinate group purchases.